-Translated from the Pali, for the RAY, By C. SAMERESINGHA.
+Translated from the Pali, for the RAY.
+By C. SAMERESINGHA.

-When our LORD GOTAMA lived at of Sewet, there was a neighboring village named Tudee, where lived a brahman named Todiya, who was primeminister to Kosala, the reigning king, at the time, and who had great wealth, amounting to eight million seven hundred thousand pieces of gold.
+When our LORD GOTAMA lived at lage named Tudee, where lived a brahman named Todiya, who was primeminister to Kosala, the reigning king, at the time, and who had great wealth,

-The name of this brahman appears The only difficulty to be encounter- to have been derived from that of the village in which he lived,
+The name of this brahman appears The only difficulty to be encounter- to have been derived from that of the

-Although as to wealth he ranked Here is a little woman second to none in the land, he was very sordid and selfish.
+Although as to wealth he ranked Let us see : Here is a little woman second to none in the land, he was

-He had an only son, named Subha, But look at her eyes, shaded love of gain, and the science of accummulating riches.
+He had an only son, named Subha, with the members of the Vegetative into whom in early life, he instilled the system.
+But look at her eyes, shaded love of gain, and the science of accummulating riches.